Judiciary of Poland: Rule of law concerns

-When PiS took power in 2015, it expressed its intent of clearing the justice system of Communist legacy and root out corrupt judges from the judiciary.
-It also promised to remedy long-standing problems of slowness and red tape, due to which the media favourable to the current government portrayed the system as out-of-touch and self-interested.
+When PiS took power in 2015, the party stated that it wanted to rid the judiciary of Communist legacy and root out corrupt judges.
+It also promised to remedy long-standing problems of slowness and red tape, which the media favourable to that party portrayed as evidence that judges are out-of-touch and self-interested.
 However, a series of reforms to the Polish judiciary started in 2015 has proved controversial.
 They met in particular with the disapproval of the European Union authorities, which initiated Article 7 proceedings against a member state for the first time.
-The rule-of-law crisis in Hungary and Poland served as a trigger for adopting the EU's conditionality mechanism, which may deny the receipt of EU budget funds if the rule of law deficiencies prevent a proper implementation of the EU budget, and led to a suspension of Next Generation EU funds allocated for Poland.
-The European Parliament has repeatedly pressed the European Commission to act on the breaches of the independence of the judiciary, and even sued it in court for what it said was inadequate response to the violations.
+The rule-of-law crisis in Hungary and Poland served as a trigger for adopting the EU's conditionality mechanism, which may deny the receipt of EU budget funds if the rule of law deficiencies prevent a proper implementation of the EU budget, and led to a since-lifted suspension of Next Generation EU funds allocated for Poland.
+The European Parliament has pressed the European Commission to act on the breaches of the independence of the judiciary.
+It even filed a lawsuit against the commission for what it said was an inadequate response to the violations, but later dropped it.

 Capture of the Constitutional Tribunal

 The Constitutional Tribunal (TK), like other courts with appointments made by political bodies, experienced some form of bias in rulings, but it was not very different from the situation in the analogical institutions in other countries.
-Since 2015, however, the TK has been stuffed with appointees favourable to the currently ruling party, including former politicians of PiS or friends of its leaders, leading scholars to see it as a captured judicial institution subservient to the Law and Justice government.
-Due to the irregularities in appointments to the Tribunal in 2015, the ECHR ruled that the Tribunal, when ruling with the so-called doubling judges (sędziowie-dublerzy) instead of those whose term started before the term of the 2015–2019 parliament was set to constitute, violated the right to a fair trial as it was an improperly constituted court.
+Since 2015, however, the TK has been stuffed with appointees favourable to the Law and Justice party, including former politicians of PiS or friends of its leaders, leading scholars to see it as captured by the party's interests.
+The European Court of Human Rights and the European Court of Justice both ruled that the Tribunal, when ruling with the so-called doubling judges (sędziowie-dublerzy) instead of those whose term started before the term of the 2015–2019 parliament was set to constitute, violated the right to a fair trial as it was an improperly constituted court.

-The Constitutional Tribunal then delivered rulings aiming to insulate the justice system from ECHR scrutiny, first by issuing a ruling arguing that the ECHR had no jurisdiction to control the appointment of its own justices by asserting it was not a court within the meaning of the European Convention on Human Rights (described by Ewa Łętowska and Wojciech Tumidalski to be the Tribunal's "coming out") and then by expanding the ruling on the court system as a whole.
+The Constitutional Tribunal delivered rulings aiming to insulate the justice system from external scrutiny.
+It argued in one case that ECHR had no jurisdiction to control the appointment of its own justices by asserting it was not a court within the meaning of the European Convention on Human Rights (described by Ewa Łętowska and Wojciech Tumidalski to be the Tribunal's "coming out") and then by expanding the ruling on the court system as a whole.
 As a result, the Ministry of Foreign Affairs told two people who won in the ECHR that they would not be paid compensations as the ministry argued that the Constitutional Tribunal's ruling forbade it from doing so.